tyreer/Booknote/backend/README.md

 - If you had an existing database, you'd need to configure your Prisma server to work with it.

 - In the end of the Bos course, we deploy the Prisma server to Heroku or Now, but to start Prisma manages the hosting of the Prisma server on Prisma Cloud.

+## GraphQL Yoga

+An Express GraphQL Server

+- Allows for the various bits of logic to be specified and executed (security layer, authentication layer) prior to being sent to the Prisma server/database.

+- `schema.graphql` allows us to selectively expose which parts of the Prisma API we want to be accessible to the frontend